Emergency Essentials Every Family Should Have

 Heat

-Depending on where you live please check out items that would be safe for heating your home where you live.
-I live in the desert and I’m going to use blankets.
-Lots of blankets.
+Depending on where you live, please check out items that would be safe for heating your home.
+I live in the desert, and I’m going to use blankets—lots of blankets.
 It’s hard if you live where fireplaces and wood-burning stoves are not allowed.
-The first 40 years of being married to Mark we always had a fireplace with a wood-burning stove or insert.
-Not now, and our HOA will not allow them.
+For the first 40 years of my marriage to Mark, we always had a fireplace with a wood-burning stove or insert.
+Our new home doesn’t have a fireplace and I miss that option to help stay warm.

 Additional Items Depending On Your Family’s Needs

-A vast majority of all the emergency supplies and essentials that every family should stock up on will look fairly similar, but there will certainly be a number of differences.
+A vast majority of all the emergency supplies and essentials that every family should stock up on will look fairly similar, but there will certainly be several differences.
 That’s because every family is unique from one another and has different needs.
-What works for one family make’s entirely little sense for another.
-These are several other emergency essentials that you should consider stocking up on if they relate to you and your family:
+What works for one family makes entirely little sense for another.
+These are several other emergency essentials that you should consider stocking up on in your emergency kit if they relate to you and your family:

-• Additional water for your pets, you need water based on the weight of your pet.
-One ounce of water per pound (weight of the pet) each day.
-So, if your dog weighs ten pounds you need ten ounces of water each day.
+- You need additional water for your pets based on their weight: one ounce of water per pound (weight of the pet) each day.
+So, if your dog weighs ten pounds, you need ten ounces of water each day.

 Final Word

 When you’re prepping for an entire family, there’s a lot more that you have to consider than when you’re living on your own.
 These are several emergency essentials that your family should have in case a disaster were to ever happen to you.
-What are some other supplies that you can think of that may have not made my list?
+What other supplies do you think may not be on my list?
 I’d love to hear your thoughts.
 May God Bless this world, Linda.

 Copyright Images: First Aid Kit AdobeStock_333791400 by Vitalii